NSW Hall of Champions

 About

+Champions elevated to Legend status are athletes who represent the greatest of the great in their field.
 Athletes are approved for induction by the Minister for Sport following recommendations from the Hall of Champions Selection Committee and New South Wales peak sporting bodies.

 Inductees list